Bến Thành Market

-Bến Thành Market (Chợ Bến Thành) is located in the center of Hồ Chí Minh City, Vietnam in District 1.
-The market is one of the earliest surviving structures in Saigon and an important symbol of the city.
+Bến Thành Market (Chợ Bến Thành) is located in the center of Ho Chi Minh City (Saigon), Vietnam in District 1.
+The market is one of the earliest surviving structures in the city and an important symbol of the city.
 Ben Thanh Market is a famous destination for many local and foreign tourists from all around the world.
 The market operates all year round and opens at around 6am every day until the official closing time at 6pm.
 After 6pm, the day market transitions into a night market which runs until 10pm.

 Today, Ben Thanh Market welcomes more than 10,000 visitors per day to shop and visit.
 The market has nearly 1,500 booths with more than 6,000 small businesses selling wholesale and retail items from consumables to luxury goods.
-Currency exchanges are not required by some vendors but most prefer Vietnam's currency, Vietnamese dong.

 Location

-Ben Thanh Market is situated in the center of Ho Chi Minh in Ben Thanh Ward, District 1.
+Ben Thanh Market is situated in the center of Ho Chi Minh in Bến Thành Ward, District 1.
 The market is located on an intersection of four busy streets.
-The main entrance or Southside is on Le Loi street/Quach Thi Trang roundabout, the Northside on Le Thanh Ton, the Eastside on Phan Boi Chau and the Westside on Phan Chau Trinh.
+The main entrance is the Southside on Lê Lợi Boulevard/Quách Thị Trang Square, the Northside on Lê Thánh Tôn, the Eastside on Phan Bội Châu and the Westside on Phan Châu Trinh.

-The market was originally structured to be near the Saigon River.
-As a former wet market, the surrounding canals offered the convenience for boats to pick up and drop off items for trade.
-After being relocated in 1912 near the My Tho railway station (currently the Saigon bus station, the market possesses one of the most optimal locations in District 1.
+The market was originally structured to be near the Saigon River, formerly called as Bến Nghé River, next to Citadel of Saigon (or Gia Định).
+As a former floating market, the surrounding canals offered the convenience for boats to pick up and drop off items for trade.
+After being relocated in 1912 near the Mỹ Tho railway station (currently the Saigon bus station), the market possesses one of the most optimal locations in District 1.